CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 WELBOX online discussion meetingWELBOX online discussion meeting

 Toray Group has set up a section on its employee welfare site called WELBOX to provide information on various work-life balance support programs.
 WELBOX also shares examples of work-life balance achieved by Toray Group employees.
-In fiscal 2021, a new initiative, WELBOX Online Salone, was held as an online discussion meeting for those interested in the cases featured on the site.
-Reflecting on the themes of "balancing work and childcare" and "examples of career struggles," the participants shared their daily struggles, and used it as an opportunity for communication that went beyond the usual workplace boundaries.
-Going forward, the plan to continue holding this meeting about twice a year.
+The WELBOX Online Salone has been held since fiscal 2021 as an online discussion meeting for those interested in the cases featured on the site.
+As of the end of fiscal 2023, there have been five such meetings.
+Reflecting on the themes of “taking action to begin a new career,” “work-life balance and lifestyle design,” and “non-linear careers,” the participants shared their daily struggles, and used it as an opportunity for intergenerational and cross-gender communication that goes beyond the usual workplace boundaries.
+Going forward, the plan is to continue holding this meeting about twice a year.

 Utilization of Childcare and Family Care Leave Systems (Toray Industries, Inc.)